Crypto-toolbox/bitex/README.md

 g.ask(pair, price, size)
 ```

-# Standardzied Methods
+# Standardized Methods

-As explained in the previous section, __standardized methods__ refer to the methods of each interface,
+As explained in the previous section, __standardized methods__ refer to the methods of each interface
-which have been deemed as part of the set of minimal methods and functions required, to trade
+which have been deemed as part of the set of minimal methods and functions required to trade
 at an exchange via its API.
 They feature the following characteristics:

 - Each method has an identical method header across all interfaces